StanSkrivanek/git_basics/lesson_01.md

 ### Working Area

 We are coding and saving our changes as usual.
 At this stage Git do nothing, only monitoring and remembering our changes in code.
+We can check these untracked changes with `git status`

 ### Staging Area